 Local Civil Rule 77.1.
-Submission of Orders, Judgments and Decrees directly to the judge.
+Submission of Orders, Judgments and Decrees presented directly to the judge.
 Unless the form of order, judgment or decree is consented to in writing, or unless the court otherwise directs, three (3) days' notice of settlement is required.
-One (1) day's notice is required of all counter-proposals.
-Unless adopted by the court or submitted for docketing by a party in connection with an anticipated appeal, such proposed orders, judgments or decrees shall not form any part of the record of this action.
+One docketing by a party in connection with an anticipated appeal, such proposed orders, judgments or decrees shall not form any part of the record of this action.

-(a) Proposed orders, judgments and decrees shall be presented to the clerk, and not presented a list of the names of the parties entitled to be notified of the entry thereof and the names and addresses of their respective attorneys.
+(a) Proposed orders, judgments and decrees shall be presented to the clerk, and not a list of the names of the parties entitled to be notified of the entry thereof and the names and addresses of their respective attorneys.